cscorley/dissertation/chapters/3_method/1_approach.md

 \input{figures/sliding_window_example}

-Changeset topic modeling is akin to summarizing code snippets with machine learning [@Ying-Robillard_2013], where in our case a changeset gives a snippet-like view of the code required to complete a task.
+Changeset topic modeling is akin to summarizing code snippets with machine learning [@Ying-Robillard_2013], where in my case a changeset gives a snippet-like view of the code required to complete a task.
 Additionally,
 @Vasa-etal_2007 observe that code rarely changes as software evolves.
 The implication is that the topic modeler will see changesets containing the same source code entity only a few times -- perhaps only once.
-We note that the initial commit of a file is the entire file at the time, conceptually much like a snapshot.
+I note that the initial commit of a file is the entire file at the time, conceptually much like a snapshot.
 Since topic modeling a snapshot only sees an entity once, topic modeling a changeset can miss no information.